What is a Living Trust?

 Without a last will and testament, any property that is not transferred by a living trust will be distributed to the closest relatives.
 This distribution will be determined by the courts according to state law.
 Each state has devised distribution laws, according to how a reasonable person would want their assets distributed.
 Even so, courts may not distribute your property the way you would want.
 It is best to create a will to specify how you want your property distributed after your death.

-Some can.
-A simple living trust does not affect taxes, whatsoever.
-However, more complicated living trusts, which include numerous valuable assets, can substantially reduce estate taxes.
+Some living wills can lower your estate taxes.
+A simple living trust does not affect taxes, but more complicated living trusts -- which include numerous valuable assets -- can substantially reduce estate taxes.

 An AB trust (also referred to as "credit shelter trust", "exemption trust," "marital life estate trust," and "marital bypass trust") is designed specifically for married couples with children.
 Each spouse leaves the other spouse property in trust, for life, and then to the children.
 For example, if Husband and Wife create an AB trust, and Husband dies, Wife receives all of the property of the trust.
 Then, when Wife dies, her interest in all of that property passes to their children.
 This AB trust can potentially save up to hundreds of thousands of dollars in estate taxes.

 Although creating a living trust may require more paperwork than just allowing your assets to go through probate, living trusts can save your estate substantial money and time at your death.
-For more living trust information, or if you would like help to set one up, you should contact a skilled estate planning attorney near you.
+If you're still wondering "what is a living trust?" or would like help setting one up, you should contact a skilled estate planning attorney near you.